orchestrated-io/artillery-plugin-sns/README.md

 # artillery-plugin-sns
-A plugin for artillery.io that published response data to an SNS topic.
+A plugin for artillery.io that publishes response data to an SNS topic.

 Based on [artillery-plugin-cloudwatch](https://github.com/Nordstrom/artillery-plugin-cloudwatch)